 In PEST analysis, ‘P’ stands for the Political environment.
 It focuses on studying the current and future Government policies to understand how it impacts your business.

-The assessment of Political environment addresses two critical factors
+The assessment of the Political environment addresses two critical factors

 1. What current and future government policies or opposition groups could be beneficial or detrimental to our business success?

-2. Is the political environment stable and friendly to my business, industry or place of origin, or likely to change?
+2. Is the political environment stable and friendly to my business, industry, or place of origin, or is it likely to change?